jadeforrest/blog/content/posts/2023-03-04--product-council/index.md

 New Relic was about 50 software engineering teams when we added the Product Council.
 It would have been helpful with many fewer teams.
 But I wouldn’t probably do it before cross-team coordination was a large problem.

+## Spend more time implementing strategy, less on writing strategy

+Alex Kroman was on the Product Council for many years.
+When I asked him his thoughts on it, he shared these thoughts:

+**The Product Council focused too much on _writing_ strategy and not enough on _implementing_ strategy.**

+It's relatively easy and risk free to write a good strategy doc.
+But it is difficult, and involves a lot of risk, to implement.
+Implementing strategy involves making difficult tradeoffs, and can be really unpopular and use a lot of political capital.

+Decisions to support strategy almost always cross organizational lines or functional boundaries.

+What I would do if I were doing it over again is identify a small number of cross-functional initiatives that will have the most impact on the business.
+Then communicate about them.

+Then I would set up the Product Council to work with the leaders of those cross-functional initiatives, and help the organization make the right tradeoff decisions.
+These things won't happen on their own because they cross boundaries.
+So you need to align leaders across boundaries on these priority tradeoffs.

+I would judge the effectiveness of the Product Council based on the number of hard tradeoff decisions the leaders make and implement themselves, in support of the highest priority initiatives.

+Too often, I see organizations give "directly responsible individual" type accountability for projects.
+You tell this leader they have our permission to work across teams and do this work and do all these things.
+What I typically see is they don’t give that person that authority.
+What needs to happen is the leaders need to actually make hard decisions based on that person's recommendations.

 ## Product council versus other coordination models

 One alternative to a Product Council is a General manager approach (which is a type of [Single Threaded Owner](/implementing-amazons-single-threaded-owner-model/?utm_source=website-product-council&utm_medium=link&utm_campaign=product-council)) or a Division structure.
 This subdivides the problem in smaller pieces, which can scale.